Arora-Translational-Lab-UAB/EDES-Localizer/README.md

 - predicted ES frame index
 - crop mode and crop coordinates used (if applicable)
 - status flags (e.g., excluded due to single-cycle, YOLO failure fallback, read failure, etc.)

-> Exact column names depend on `scripts/run_edvesv.py`.
-If you paste your current output CSV header here, I can document each field precisely.

 ---